vtapia5070/front-end-questions/README.md

 1. What are the differences between null and undefined?
 2. What are the differences between == and ===?
 3. How would you compare two objects in JavaScript?
+4. What is the Javascript call stack?
-4. What is the Javascript event loop?
+5. What is the Javascript event loop?

 ## HTML Questions
 1. Why do you need doctype?